azalecki/azalecki.github.io/_projects/thesis.md

 ### Surveying Library Use, Services, and Programming

-libraries’ increased web presence has afforded us the possibility to explore the kinds of services they offer other than print material circulation.
+Libraries’ increased web presence has afforded us the possibility to explore the kinds of services they offer other than print material circulation.
 The Chicago Public Library has a library profile for its 81 neighborhood branches on their official website (www.chipublib.org).
 An initial scan of 3 library profiles revealed that the profiles were conveniently formatted to be more or less identical to each other.
 This initial scan also allowed me to create a list of variables (Table 2) for my survey that I planned to look out for and include in my study.
 Data on the non-traditional programming and features (see Table 2) was then collected over a period of two days by visiting each library profile with an eye for the variables in my list.
 The presence of said features was manually coded as a Boolean feature into an Excel spreadsheet.

 *Table 2.
 Library features as listed on the CPL website*